LeMonaStudio/Restart/README.md

 7. Adding state variables and making UI changes with state.
 8. And importantly understanding the basic structure of a SwiftUI App.

-### The UI
-The app starts with an Onboarding Screen.
-The Onboarding screen has a Text, an Image overlaying a custom view which is a group of circles and finallly a custom switch with drag gesture implemented.
-When the custom button is dragged the app's UI updates to the Home Screen.
-Also, the Home Screen has a Text at the top, an Image overlaying the custom circle view and a Restart button at the buttom of the screen to navigate user back to the Onboarding screen.

-The navigation from the Onboarding Screen to the Home Screen and back, as a result of state change, plays an audio each time to improve user experience.

 ### Library Used
 No external library was imported into the project.
 The only libraries imported into the project was, importantly the SwiftUI library as this is a SwiftUI project, and the AVFoundation library which enables the playing of sounds as user navigates between screens.